vasnesterov/vasnesterov.github.io/order.md

 # `order` tactic

-In this post I describe algorithms that are decision procedures for some theories and discuss their computational complexities.
+In this post, I describe algorithms that are decision procedures for some theories and discuss their computational complexities.
 The results can be summarized in the following table:

 | Theory               | Complexity    |
 |----------------------|---------------|